jwkvam/bowtie-talk/slides.md

 --

-- You can schedule a function to run when a user loads the page.
+- Instruct a function to run when a user loads the page.

 ```
 layout.load(func)